graceswenson/project/notebook-log.md

 BUCKy (Bayesian Untangling of Concordance Knots) is a phylogenetic method designed to estimate species trees by combining multiple independent gene trees under a coalescent framework.
 Instead of assuming that all gene trees are identical, BUCKy models the possibility that different genes may have different histories due to incomplete lineage sorting (ILS).
 It uses Bayesian methods to cluster concordant gene trees and produces a primary concordance tree, reflecting the dominant evolutionary relationships among taxa.

 Note: My project uses only mitochondrial DNA, which is inherited as a single linked unit.
 Therefore, BUCKy was not directly applicable to my data.
+Because mitochondrial DNA represents a single locus, BUCKy was used solely for demonstration purposes and not included in the final species tree inference.
 To demonstrate familiarity with the program, I ran BUCKy using the provided "yeast" toy dataset.
 This BUCKy analysis was conducted as a demonstration exercise only and is not included in my final project results.

 Program setup:
 1. BUCKy version 1.4.4 was downloaded from: https://pages.stat.wisc.edu/~ane/bucky/downloads.html